 Key findings

-• 1Top-quartile brands by earned mentions receive 169 AI Overview citations vs 14 for the next quartile, a 12× gap driven by entity strength, not Domain Rating (Ahrefs, 75,000 brands)
+Brands in the top 25% for earned web mentions receive 169 AI Overview citations on average vs 14 for those in the next group: a 12× gap driven by entity strength, not Domain Rating (Ahrefs, 75,000 brands)

 What are brand entity signals for AI search?